 The international expert jury will assign extra points to the entries which are built around the three-pronged sustainability concept, including and combining social, environmental and economical aspects of architecture.
 For this reason, entrants are asked to specify how their projects relate with the following sustainability aspects:

-In the Urban Development subcategory, the key criterion is how the project achieves sustainability while building.
+In the Architecture category, the key criterion is how the project achieves sustainability while building.
 This implies securing a favorable living environment around the construction area, reducing negative environmental impact, and protection and rational use of natural resources.

-Science and technology hubs and centers, production facilities, science parks, technological clusters, and environmental research and protection facilities.
+Factories, Recycling centres, Science and technology hubs and centers, Production facilities, Science parks, Technological clusters, and environmental research and protection facilities.

 Private houses, mansions, cottages, and adjacent territory.